Mexico confirms some Mayan ruin sites are unreachable because of gang violence and land conflicts

-MEXICO CITY — (AP) — Mexico’s government has acknowledged that at least two well-known Mayan ruin sites are unreachable by visitors due to a toxic mix of cartel violence and land disputes.
+MEXICO CITY — (AP) — Mexico’s government has acknowledged that at least two well-known Mayan ruin sites are unreachable by visitors because of a toxic mix of cartel violence and land disputes.

 But two tourist guides in the southern state of Chiapas, near the border with Guatemala, say two other sites that the government claims are still open to visitors can only be reached by passing though drug gang checkpoints.

-The tour guides — who spoke on condition of anonymity because they must still work in the area — said gunmen and checkpoints are often seen on the road to another site, Bonampak, famous for its murals.
+The tour guides, who spoke on condition of anonymity because they must still work in the area, said that gunmen and checkpoints are often seen on the road to another site, Bonampak, famous for its murals.

 They say that to get to yet another archaeological site, Lagartero, travelers are forced to hand over identification and cellphones at cartel checkpoints.

-Meanwhile, officials concede visitors also can't go to the imposing, towering pyramids at Tonina because a landowner has shut off across his land while seeking payment from the government for granting the right-of-way.
+Meanwhile, officials concede that visitors also can't go to the imposing, towering pyramids at Tonina, because a landowner has shut off across his land while seeking payment from the government for granting the right of way.

-The cartel-related dangers are the most problematical.
+The cartel-related dangers are the most problematic.
 The two cartels warring over the area's lucrative drug and migrant smuggling routes set up the checkpoints to detect any movement by their rivals.

 “It’s as if you told me to go to the Gaza Strip, right?” said one of the guides.